tonethar/IGME-330-Master/notes/firebase-1.md

 ### III-A. Getting ready
 - First, open **firebase-test.html** and add this line of code to the end of the `<script>` tag - `console.log(app);`
-- Open the page in a browser and check the console - you should see a log - sometinh like:
+- Open the page in a browser and check the console - you should see a log - something like:
   - `FirebaseAppImpl {_isDeleted: false, _options: {…}, _config: {…}, _name: '[DEFAULT]', _automaticDataCollectionEnabled: false, …}`

 <hr>